base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-particle.md

           // Set to false to remove the embedded wallet modal
           visible: true,
           customStyle: {
-            // Locks the chain selector to Base Goerli
+            // Locks the chain selector to Base Sepolia
-            supportChains: [BaseGoerli],
+            supportChains: [BaseSepolia],
           }
         },
       }}